Doodling your Feelings

 I challenge you to complete 30 days of intuitive drawing everyday.
 Put your pen to paper - one drawing for each of the 30 days.
 If you get insights as you draw, write your notes alongside your drawings.
 Your drawings will look different than mine.
 Allow your own innate creative style to emerge.

 At the end of 30 days you will move closer to the essence of your own original expression.
-Write me at email@example.com, if you feel like sharing, and tell me of your drawing journey accompanied by a picture of one of your drawings.
+Write me at email@example.com, if you feel like sharing, and tell me of your drawing journey accompanied by a picture of one or more of your drawings, and I will post them up (anonymously if you prefer) below.

 "I was excited when you offered the Art Challenges a few months ago.
 I had a lot of fun participating and learned a lot about myself, my priorities, and it was good practice just going from intuition rather than from an aesthetically focused place.
 I'm going to keep going!